esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 Up to now, we have seen how to train a single AE, which will basically learn one abstraction over the raw input data.
 Hence, we would like to perform learning of several AEs, each time by feeding the output of the previous one, in order to learn higher-level abstractions.
 The *greedy layerwise* approach for pretraining a deep network works by training each layer in turn.
 We will see autoencoders can be "stacked" in a greedy layerwise fashion for pretraining (initializing) the weights of a deep network.

-A stacked autoencoder is a neural network consisting of multiple layers of sparse autoencoders in which the outputs of each layer is wired to the inputs of the successive layer.
-Formally, consider a stacked autoencoder with n layers.
-Using notation from the autoencoder section, let W(k,1),W(k,2),b(k,1),b(k,2) denote the parameters W(1),W(2),b(1),b(2) for kth autoencoder.
-Then the encoding step for the stacked autoencoder is given by running the encoding step of each layer in forward order
+A stacked autoencoder is simply a neural network consisting of **multiple layers** of sparse autoencoders in which the outputs of each layer is wired to the inputs of the successive layer.
+Formally, consider a stacked autoencoder with $$n$$ layers.
+The encoding step for the stacked autoencoder is given by running the encoding step of each layer in forward order

 $$
 a^{(l)} = f(z^{(l)}) \\